 Today, we do a lot of our communicating online.
-The uplift in businesses embracing digital and social has made it increasingly difficult for everyone to reach their target prospects.
+The uplift in businesses embracing digital and social has made it increasingly difficult for everyone to reach their target buyers.
 This calls for alternative lead generating techniques such as customer referrals and reviews.

 Customer reviews are the easiest way to provide the reliability and authenticity your prospects are looking for.
 Reading relatable reviews enables prospects to put themselves in previous customers’ shoes, making the process of moving further along the buyer’s journey more seamless.
-Much like a verbal recommendation, a positive review fosters trust between the reader and your business.

 3. Invest in your customer service delivery

 What technology could you be implementing to improve the customer service experience?
-HubSpot’s recently launched Service Hub is one example of specialist service technology designed to turn customers into promoters and service into business growth.

 How to improve customer service overnight